apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Attribute-Definitions.md

 ## Defaults

-By default, the following *known* attribute definitions are included and ship with CAS:
+By default, the following *known* attribute definitions are included and ship with CAS automatically:

 | Friendly Name                 | Key                                  |
 |-------------------------------|--------------------------------------|